orionfuzion/newcracks/SonShuSi/src/README.md

 Simple example illustrating how to use the cracktro shell (as the source code of the real cracktros is not provided).

+- ***HIDDEN.TXT***
+The full text of the scroller of the hidden intro coded by Fury, with nostalgic testimonials from 20 former Replicants members and friends who share their memories and give news.

 - ***SSS1.LNK***
 Library file containing the game files from disk#1, packed and linked together.